 Biteback Publishing is Britain’s leading publisher of political and current affairs titles.
-We also publish espionage, general non fiction, sport and some classic political fiction.
+We also publish espionage, general non fiction, and sport.
 Our sister imprint, The Robson Press, launched in the autumn of 2011 and has a remit to publish celebrity biography, humour and accessible history.

 Iain Dale is one of Britain’s leading political commentators and bloggers and a presenter on LBC Radio.
-He is contributing editor for GQ Magazine, writes for the Daily Telegraph, and pens a fortnightly diary for the Eastern Daily Press.
-He presents Radio 4’s What the Papers Say and is Managing Director of TOTAL POLITICS magazine and Biteback Publishing.
-Iain has written or edited more than twenty books including Margaret Thatcher: A Tribute in Words & Pictures, the Little Book of Boris, 500 of the Most Acerbic, Witty & Erudite Things Ever Said About Politics and Memories of the Falklands.
+He is contributing editor for GQ Magazine, writes for the Daily Telegraph, Attitude and ConservativeHome.
+He is Managing Director of Biteback Publishing.
+Iain has written or edited more than twenty books including The Politicos Guide to the 2015 General Election, Memories of Margaret Thatcher, The Little Book of Boris, 500 of the Most Acerbic, Witty & Erudite Things Ever Said About Politics and Memories of the Falklands.

 Suzanne is Publicity Director at Biteback Publishing and The Robson Press.
-She has worked in publishing for over 20 years, most recently for DK.
-She has also run a successful freelance business.
-Suzanne has worked with numerous authors over the years including Robert Lindsay, Stef Penney, Louise Rennison, Sir Peter Blake, Duncan Hamilton and Mike Atherton.
-She has also worked on a number of high profile book industry events, including the Galaxy British Book Awards and The London Book Fair.
-In her spare time Suzanne loves reading, cooking and socializing.
-As a mother of three teenagers, she enjoys coming to work to maintain her sanity!
+She has worked in publishing for over 25 years, and has also run a successful freelance PR business.
+Suzanne loves the variety of working with Biteback and Robson press authors who range from Rula Lenska to Damian McBride and Stanley Johnson to Vicky Pryce.
+She also organises the Paddy Power Political Book Awards.
+In her spare time Suzanne loves reading, cooking and socialising.
+As a mother of three, she enjoys coming to work to maintain her sanity!

 Olivia is Managing Editor at Biteback Publishing and the Robson Press.
 Olivia grew up in Scotland and read English Literature at the University of Glasgow, where she specialised in the work of Joyce, Beckett and Pinter.
 She then ventured south for a Master’s at Balliol College, Oxford, where she specialised in shoehorning tenuously related topics into her thesis.
 Olivia joined the Biteback team in 2012.
 When she’s not managing editing she enjoys Johnny Cash dance-offs and HBO boxsets, and aspires to membership of the Sublime Society of Beefsteaks.

-Sarah is Marketing & Sales Assistant at Biteback Publishing and The Robson Press.
+Sarah is Marketing Executive at Biteback Publishing and The Robson Press.
 Having abandoned the home comforts of Suffolk in 2009, she moved to London to study English Literature at UCL.
 Delving through Romantic women’s travel diaries, laughing at Alan Bennett, and watching Graham Greene films kept her occupied most of the time.
-She could also be found in her North London flat surrounded by tea, cake and copious notepads.
-Now a fully-fledged member of the working world, Sarah manages the websites, social media & book orders.
+She joined Biteback in 2012 and works on all things digital & marketing.
 Out-of-work activities include making pastry, theatre-going and trying to convert people to Sylvia Townsend Warner.